Da3az/mern-snake-game/README.md

 ## Description

-You can register and sign to play a simple snake game;you also check top 10 scores of everyone who played the game.
+You can register and sign to play a simple snake game;you can also check top 10 scores of everyone who played the game.

 Live demo on https://snake-react-game.herokuapp.com/